This story was originally published July 14, 2017.

-She had written so many essays and clicked submit so many times that she’d lost track of all the awards she applied for.
+She had written so many essays and clicked “submit” so often that she’d lost track of all the awards she applied for.
 (She was also surprised because the textbook company showed up on her doorstep with a jumbo check.)

-“I’d applied for so many,” says Julia, “that I’d forgotten I’d even applied for that one.”
+“I’d applied for so many,” Rivera said, “that I’d forgotten I’d even applied for that one.”

-After all, the University of California-Berkeley junior secured more than $50,000 total in scholarships for college students, plus grants, before her third year on campus.
-She only resorted to federal student loans once she maxed out her gift aid allotment.
+After all, the University of California, Berkeley, junior secured more than $50,000 total in scholarships for college students, plus grants, before her third year on campus — and only resorted to federal student loans once she maxed out her gift aid allotment.

-Julia, 20, learned about the importance of scholarships for college students when she was in the eighth grade.
-She participated in a summer program called AVID, which gave her the college knowledge her parents couldn’t provide; they both attended school in the Philippines.
+Rivera, 20, learned about the importance of scholarships for college students when she was in the eighth grade.
+She participated in a summer program called AVID, which gave her the college knowledge her parents couldn’t provide; they’d both attended school in the Philippines.

 She started applying for scholarships, one at a time, online and off.
-Fastweb was an early favorite tool to find scholarships.
+Fastweb was an early favorite source of listings.

-“Don’t stick to one website; search for a bunch,” she advises.
+“Don’t stick to one website; search for a bunch,” Rivera said.
 “Even the little scholarships, $100, $200.
 If it requires a little bit of work, go for it.
 Because most people won’t apply.”

-In addition to scholarships, Julia sought California grants to help cover expenses beyond tuition.
+In addition to scholarships, Rivera sought California college grants to help cover expenses beyond tuition.
 She secured Cal Grant A, which helps students pay for tuition and fees at four-year colleges.
-(For the 2016-2017 school year, the value was $12,240.)
+(For the 2019-2020 school year, the value was $12,570.)

-“I literally listed every single thing I’d been doing with my time,” she says.
+“I literally listed every single thing I’d been doing with my time,” she said.

 It’s not uncommon to apply for scholarships without writing an essay.
-Scholly, a scholarship search tool, and CommonBond, a top-rated lender, recently awarded a $10,000 scholarship to a student.
-The winner had provided little more than his email.
+Scholly, a scholarship search tool, and top-rated student loan company CommonBond previously awarded a $10,000 scholarship to a student; he supplied not much beyond his email address.

-“Stay true to what you say,” she says.
+“Stay true to what you say,” she said.
 “Some people say a really dramatic story will get you the money.
 Although that can be true, be honest about your story.